johnrigler/litecore-dimecash/README.md

 something like DCFUNTiMESXXXXXXXXXXXXXXXferbre would be seen as going to an unspendable address.

+The token in this system would be called a diamond and normal spendable addresses would begin with DC.

 If some actually sends a large sum, then they may inadvertently lose their funds.
 For this reason, dimecash will award one entire diamond (its token) once a whole diamond has been essentially burned.
 Special codes must be sent to actually use proof-of-burn in a way that doesn't trigger this.